bsorrentino/bsorrentino/_posts/2024-05-20-langgraph-for-java.md

 ## Why LangGraph for Java ❓

-Since I've dealt with companies which IT department is mainly based on Java technology and they would want explore and experiment LLM in their application, I've choose to use [LangChain4j] framework and, as consequence,  I've decided to develop [LangGraph4j] to reuse, again, my knowledge around both [LangGraph] and [LangChain].
+Since I work with companies which IT department is mainly based on Java technology and they would want explore and experiment LLM in their application, I've choose to use [LangChain4j] framework and, as consequence,  I've decided to develop [LangGraph4j] to reuse, again, my knowledge around both [LangGraph] and [LangChain].

 ## Use LangGraph4j with LangChain4j